Leland Johnson is a student of history, religion, politics, and current events. He wishes to respectfully engage readers on those points.

 - "No defense can be 100% effective, but an Air Marshal program would reduce the risk of active shooter situations and increase security in our schools."

-Article Discussing Failure Of Broward Sheriff's Department To Act During Parkland School Shooting
+Failure of Broward Sheriff's Department to Act During Parkland School Shooting

 More questions were put to the police chief regarding security and response of the police in the event of an active shooter.
 The chief gave some very sound assurances.